What Is Equine Therapy?

 Don’t Hesitate To Get The Help You Deserve

 If you or someone you love suffer from addiction, equine therapy may help in recovery.
 Finding somewhere near you, however, can be difficult, especially if you’re located in a metropolitan area.
-If you’re interested in a treatment center with equine therapy, but don’t know where to look, reach out to a dedicated treatment specialist today.
+If you’re interested in a treatment center with equine therapy, but don’t know where to look, reach out to a dedicated treatment provider today.
 They can help you find the best center for you based off what specific treatments you’re looking for.